 SEOPressor helps you to optimize your on-page SEO for higher & improved search ranking.

 Taylor is my buyer persona.
-She is my imaginary buyer that I’ve created based on a little information that I’ve gathered from using Google Analytics, Facebook Insights and Alexa.
+She is the imaginary buyer that I’ve created based on a little information that I’ve gathered from using Google Analytics, Facebook Insights, and Alexa.

 I’m pretty sure you may have heard about the term “buyer persona” every now and then.
 But do you really know how important it is to have a profiling of your buyer persona.
 To tell you the truth – yes, it is very important!

 Having a buyer persona is extremely crucial for every business.
 In fact, it is the first thing that every business should look into before stepping their foot into content marketing.